sgmurphy/wordpress-plugins/pagelayer/readme.txt

 Pagelayer is an awesome page builder that allows you to create and design your website instantly in the simplest way possible.
 Take control over your page content with the most advanced page builder plugin available.
 With Pagelayer, you can create just about everything !

 [Home Page](https://pagelayer.com "Pagelayer Homepage") | [Support](https://pagelayer.deskuss.com "Pagelayer Support") | [Documents](http://pagelayer.com/docs "Documents")

+== Gutenberg Editor Blocks Integration ==

+Pagelayer smoothly collaborates with the Gutenberg editor, ensuring it aligns seamlessly with WordPress' built-in block editor.
+This means you can effortlessly blend Pagelayer's advanced page-building tools with the user-friendly Gutenberg blocks, giving you the best of both worlds.
+Whether you fancy the straightforwardness of Gutenberg blocks or the sophistication of Pagelayer's drag-and-drop editor, the decision is entirely yours.
+This compatibility grants you the flexibility to harness the strengths of both systems, resulting in unmatched design versatility for your WordPress website.
+Explore the synergy of Pagelayer and Gutenberg, unlocking a new level of creativity for your web projects.

 == Next generation Drag & Drop Editor ==